housker/aloha/_pages/openings.md

 ### For University of Hawaii undergraduate students:
  Course credit is available in the form of ICS 499 or for your honors thesis (HONS 496).
-Please send me an email with your resume/CV and transcripts
+Please send me an email with your resume/CV and transcripts.